-Classroom Technology: All classrooms are equipped with LCD Video Projector or large monitor, PC with DVD player, internet access, Microsoft Office and Adobe Creative Cloud Suite, audio and interactive whiteboard capabilities.
+Classroom Technology: All classrooms are equipped with a Projector or large display, computer with DVD, internet access, Microsoft Office and Adobe Creative Cloud Suite, audio and interactive whiteboard capabilities (limited).
 For a complete list, see our web page.

 OFFICE OF THE REGISTRAR